Generalized Error Exponents For Small Sample Universal Hypothesis Testing: Introduction

 Finer results on $P_F$ and $P_M$ are obtained in Central Limit Theorem (CLT) and large deviations analysis.

 \item CLT analysis: CLTs are applied to obtain asymptotic approximations of the distributions of the test statistic under both hypotheses.
 It is usually assumed that $\epsy \rightarrow 0$ as a function of $n$, i.e., the set of alternative distributions becomes closer to the null distribution as $n$ increases.
-This ensures that the decision boundary of the test is close to both the null distribution and the alternative distributions, so that the probabilities of false alarm and missed detection can be analyzed using the CLT.
+This ensures that the decision boundary of the test is close to both the null distribution and the alternative distributions, so that the probabilities of false alarm and missed detection can be analyzed using CLTs.
 Under this choice of $\epsy$, $P_F$ and $P_M$ usually converge to nonzero values.
 The results characterize how the limits of $P_F$ and $P_M$ differ for different tests.

-\item large deviations analysis: The normalized limits (or asymptotic expansions) of $\log(P_F(\phi))$ and $\log(P_M(\phi))$ are studied.
-The distance $\epsy>0$ is held to be a constant in large deviations analysis.
-The proper normalization of $\log(P_F(\phi))$ and $\log(P_M(\phi))$ must first be identified, and then the normalized limits are calculated. \end{compactnumerate}
+\item Large deviations analysis: The normalized limits (or asymptotic expansions) of $\log(P_F(\phi))$ and $\log(P_M(\phi))$ are studied.
+The distance $\epsy>0$ is held to be a constant.
+The proper normalization of $\log(P_F(\phi))$ and $\log(P_M(\phi))$ must first be identified, and then the normalized limits are calculated. \end{enumerate}

+The outcomes of CLT and large deviations analysis discussed above are asymptotic limits of probability of error given a specified increasing sequence of number of samples.
+The performance of two tests can also be compared using the number of samples required to achieve certain probability of error for a pair of null distribution and alternative distribution.
+Different requirement on the asymptotic behavior of $P_F$ and $P_{M}$ or varying the alternative distribution leads to different measures of efficiency proposed in Pitman \cite{pit49}, Chernoff \cite{che52p493}, Hodges and Lehmann \cite{hodleh56p324}, and Bahadur \cite{bah60p276}.
+Methods for calculating the Pitman efficiency using CLT analysis and calculating Chernoff, Bahadur, Hodges and Lehmann efficiency using large deviations analysis are summarized in \cite{das08,ser80}.
+For the large sample case where $m=O(n)$, the connection between the error exponent and Bahadur efficiency is studied in \cite{quirob85p727, harvaj08p321}.
+For the small sample case $n=o(m)$, the generalized error exponent proposed has a similar connection, which is discussed in \Section{sec:bahadur}.

-Consider the case where $m$ is fixed. \begin{enumerate}[a)] \item Pearson's chi-square statistic and GLRT statistic are asymptotically distributed as a chi-square distribution whose degree of freedom is $m-1$.
+Consider the case where $m$ is fixed. \begin{enumerate}[a)] \item Pearson's chi-square and GLRT statistics are asymptotically distributed as a chi-square distribution whose degree of freedom is $m-1$.
 These results and their extensions can be found in \citep{wil38p60, wal43p426, che54p573, bil61, hal83p1028, clabar90p453}. \item The performance of Pearson's chi-square test and GLRT is analyzed in \citep{hoe65p369} using the large deviations analysis.
 The following \emph{error exponent} criterion is used to evaluate a test $\bphi$:

 The GLRT is shown to have \emph{optimal} error exponents while Pearson's chi-square test does not.
 Our use of the term error exponent follows \citep{csilon71p181}.

 \end{enumerate}